wildfly-clustering/wildfly-clustering-examples/mod_cluster-discovery/README.md

 ```shell
 $WORKER1_HOME/bin/standalone.sh -c standalone-ha.xml -Djboss.node.name=worker1 -Djboss.bind.address=localhost -Djboss.socket.binding.port-offset=100
 ```
-As with the load balancer instance, we have provided an appropriate name for this Wildfly instance as well as specified the domain name of `localhost` for the bind address.
+As with the load balancer instance, we have provided an appropriate name for this WildFly instance as well as specified the domain name of `localhost` for the bind address.
 Additionally, because all three of the server instances are running on the same host, to avoid port conflicts, we need to additionally specify a socket binding port offset, 100 in this case.